Homemade Mayonnaise Recipe

-Also, please note the storage notes at the end of the recipe.
+Note the storage notes at the end of the recipe.
 Never leave this clean eating mayonnaise sitting out!
 It must be refrigerated at all times.
 Typically, homemade mayonnaise will last 1 to 2 weeks in the fridge.

 I tried making this recipe in a blender and failed miserably.
 So I used my immersion blender instead and it gave me perfect mayo in under 20 seconds.
 It was actually pretty impressive to watch.
 So I do recommend an immersion blender for this recipe.
 Otherwise, you’ll have to make it by hand which is a workout in itself with all that whisking!

 I highly recommend purchasing pasteurized eggs for this recipe to avoid a food borne illness.
 I have found one brand that specializes in this, but they are not sold everywhere.
 So you may have to hunt one down in your own area.
 If they are pasteurized, it will say so on the box.
 Some people say that you should not eat raw eggs at all.
 It’s a personal decision you need to make for yourself and those you feed.
 But please be aware that the very young, the very old and those with immune issues are far more susceptible to food born illness from things like raw eggs.
 So if you try this, use it wisely, and please use pasteurized eggs.

 If you’d rather buy your mayo, the only clean eating mayonnaise I have come across is the Chosen Foods brand (affiliate link).